 Mixing the bath bomb mixture

 The first step is to combine the dry ingredients.
-Use a wire whisk and stir until no lumps are visible and the mica colour is evenly distributed.
+Use a wire whisk and stir until no lumps are visible and the mica color is evenly distributed.
 Next, melt the coconut oil.
 Wait until it’s warm to the touch and stir in fragrance or essential oils.
 Knead the dry and wet ingredients together.

 Now spray the mixture with witch hazel or rubbing alcohol.
 Bath bombs consist of baking powder, SLSA, citric acid – ingredients that react when they come in contact with liquids.
 So spritz small amounts of rubbing alcohol or witch hazel to the dry ingredients and whisk the entire time.